silentorb/marloth-story/books/fairytale/part6.md

 "Follow me."

-* * * Mr. Mosspuddle continued to examine their predicament.
+* * *

+Mr. Mosspuddle continued to examine their predicament.
 He, Fugue, the dolls, and Miss Bethany were stranded on a narrow plateau of marble rising high above the clouds.

 "What a pretty view!" said one of the dolls.

 The librarian wasn't enjoying the view.
 Neither was Fugue.
-"We need to get back to the action!" he exclaimed, and then turning to Mr.
+"We need to get back to the action!"
+Fugue exclaimed, and then turning to Mr.
 Mosspuddle, "You're the smartest fellow here.
 How are we to get off this place?"